-For more than 20 years, Edmonton has been reverting sections of open space to a more natural state.
-Many of these areas are along arterial and collector roadways, around stormwater ponds and in low-use parkland.
-These areas are not part of the regular mowing cycle, and may contain trees, shrubs or wildflowers.
+For more than 25 years, Edmonton has been reverting sections of City green spaces to a more natural state through naturalization.
+Naturalization is occurring throughout the city - along roadways, stormwater ponds, park spaces, and in new development communities.
+It may even be happening in a grassy area near you!
+These areas are not part of the regular mowing cycle, and may eventually be planted with trees, shrubs or wildflowers.

-This map shows naturalized sites that the City has been actively working in from 2013-2016, although many of the roadway sites and some park sites underwent the first stage of naturalization in the early 1990s.
+This map shows naturalized sites that the City has been actively working however it will be updated in the Spring of 2022.
+Many of the roadway sites and some park sites underwent the first stage of naturalization in the early 1990s.

-A comprehensive data set of all Edmonton naturalized areas
+A comprehensive map showing all naturalized areas in Edmonton.